broken cigarette being held next to lady's arm with smoking patch

 Ask your stop smoking advisor or pharmacist for advice.

-The different stop smoking aids include:
+Stop smoking aids include:

 Nicotine replacement therapy (NRT)